SEC probes Pimco chief Bill Gross's ETF bond fund

 U.S. regulator the Securities and Exchange Commission is investigating whether bond fund manager Pimco inflated the returns of its Total Return Exchange-Traded Fund (BOND.P) run by founder Bill Gross, who has come under renewed fire from investors this year over the poor performance of his main fund.

-Pimco and its owner, Allianz (ALVG.DE), Europe's biggest insurer, confirmed the probe after a report in the Wall Street Journal said the SEC investigation into the $3.6 billion exchange-traded fund has been going on for at least a year but has picked up pace in recent weeks.
+Pimco and its owner, Allianz (ALVG.DE), Europe's biggest insurer, confirmed the probe after a report in the Wall Street Journal said the SEC investigation into the $3.6 billion (2.19 billion pounds) exchange-traded fund has been going on for at least a year but has picked up pace in recent weeks.

 The SEC's probe is looking into how the ETF bought and then valued its investments in bonds and whether that led to inaccurate information about the fund's actual performance being given to investors, the Journal said.